cube3power/atsd/api/data/messages/webhook.md

 ## Diagnostics

-The recently received webhooks are displayed on the **Settings > Diagnostics > Webhook Requests** page.
+The last 100 recently received webhooks are listed on the **Settings > Diagnostics > Webhook Requests** page.

 ![](images/webhooks.png)